Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety/psa-thread-safety.md

     - Slot states are described in the [Key slot states](#key-slot-states) section.
 They guarantee safe concurrent access to slot contents.
     - Key slots are protected by a global mutex, as described in [Key store consistency and abstraction function](#key-store-consistency-and-abstraction-function).
     - Key destruction strategy abiding by [Key destruction guarantees](#key-destruction-guarantees), with an implementation discussed in [Key destruction implementation](#key-destruction-implementation).
-- The main `global_data` (the one in `psa_crypto.c`) is protected by its own mutex as described in the [Global data](#global-data) section.
+- `global_data` variables in `psa_crypto.c` and `psa_crypto_slot_management.c` are now protected by mutexes, as described in the [Global data](#global-data) section.
 - The testing system has now been made thread-safe.
 Tests can now spin up multiple threads, see [Thread-safe testing](#thread-safe-testing) for details.
 - Some multithreaded testing of the key management API has been added, this is outlined in [Testing-and-analysis](#testing-and-analysis).
 - The solution uses the pre-existing `MBEDTLS_THREADING_C` threading abstraction.
 - The core makes no additional guarantees for drivers.
 See [Driver policy](#driver-policy) for details.

-The usage of keys within other PSA Crypto APIs is planned to be made thread-safe in future, but currently we are not testing this.
+The other functions in the PSA Crypto API are planned to be made thread-safe in future, but currently we are not testing this.

 ## Overview of the document